 I had a nasty skiing accident in February 2015.
 As a result, my knee got busted, and a blood clot invaded one of my veins.
-At the same time, my dad got really ill and died in 2015.
+At the same time, my dad got ill and died in 2015.
 Consequently, I couldn’t fly to attend my father’s funeral.

-Even though I was very fortunate to have my best friend – my husband by my side, I needed to find my own strength.
+Even though I was very fortunate to have my best friend – my husband by my side, I needed to find my strength.
 I cried over my father’s death and my busted knee.
-I found comfort in thinking that my dad is no longer suffering, that we reconciled our differences and spent some time together before he passed away.
+I found comfort in thinking that my dad is no longer suffering, that we reconciled our differences, and spent some time together before he passed away.

 Likewise, there was nothing much I could’ve done about my knee.
 So I settled into a nice comfy chair with a good book and let the time pass.
 Hence, I rolled over and looked at the stars…

 Indeed, time passes and heals.
 It’s been a few years since these devastating events.
-My knee is practically as good a new.
+My knee is practically as good a news.
 I went to visit my dad’s grave to pay my final respects.